 79% - 50%

-Persistent cough with excess mucus, shortness of breath during mild activity, wheezing, fatigue, sleep disturbance
+Persistent cough with excess mucus, shortness of breath during mild activity, wheezing, fatigue, and sleep disturbance

 49% - 30%